kshirish/mongrest/README.md

 ### CRUD
 * GET /users - Retrieves a list of users
 * GET /users/12 - Retrieves a user with #12
-* POST /users - Creates a new ticket
+* POST /users/add - Creates a new user
 * PUT /users/12 - Updates user #12
 * DELETE /users/12 - Deletes user #12